arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 The time for storing the results if the job includes results storage.
 Is shown when the storing started.

-@RESTREPLYBODY{gssTimes,array,optional,float}
+@RESTREPLYBODY{gssTimes,array,optional,number}
 Computation time of each global super step.
 Is shown when the computation started.

 @RESTREPLYBODY{reports,object,optional,get_api_control_pregel_reports}
 Statistics about the Pregel execution.
-The value will only be populated once the algorithm has finished.
+The value is only populated once the algorithm has finished.

 @RESTSTRUCT{vertexCount,get_api_control_pregel_reports,integer,optional,int64}